nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The following diagram displays the interactions between the classes when the user enters a command starting with "food".\
-Do note that an important call is left out of this diagram for readability - the call to execute the command.
+Do note that important calls are left out of this diagram (command execution) and the parser replaces Click for this.
-This was intentionally left out for readability, and a high level view was covered in [Architecture](#31-architecture)\
+A high level view of command execution is covered in [Architecture](#31-architecture)\
 You should take note of the interactions between the constructed command classes, and the current list it's iterating over - `WhatIAteTodayList`, especially the updates shown after the  end of every  command.
 An update is defined as a manual overwrite over the text file saved in the user's hard disk. \